rcapillon/3DFEM/README.md

 ## Python 3D finite element code

 This python code allows for solving 3D structural problems using the finite element method.

-The code is intended to solve problems over unstructured meshes, no optimization is done by accounting for e.g. linear elements only.

 New features will be added over time.